benaxline/digital_logic_project_simple_processor/README.md

 Divide: This divides two binary numbers saving in the first specified register.

 Remainder: This determines the reaminder of two binary numbers saving in the first specified register.

-## How it works

-This processor takes in the function number, and the two inputs, Rx and Ry.